What memory do you have of your father that makes you smile? It could be from your personal experiences or through stories you heard of him.

-Don’t just let your wife handling the family talk or she takes care of the kids.
-It’s not consider a woman job.
-If you create a kid into this world, it IS your life time duty as well.
-It is the father job.
+Don’t just let your wife handling the family talk, or she takes care of the kids.
+It’s not considered a woman’s job.
+If you create a kid into this world, it IS your lifetime duty as well.
+It is the father’s job.
 Don’t you agree?

 Many kids today have the wealthiest fathers (parents), yet they are so broken and torn apart inside.